basraven/la1r/documentation/src/content/docs/planning/_index.md

 Feel free to add comments on this through Github!

 ## In progress
-1.
+*

 ## Planned
-1. Backup reimplementation
+* Backup reimplementation
-2. Torrent reimplementation
+* Torrent reimplementation
-3. Monitoring reimplementation
+* Monitoring reimplementation
-4. Monitoring with kube-state-metrics in grafana
+* Monitoring with kube-state-metrics in grafana
-5. Monitoring extension
+* Monitoring extension, e.g. with alert manager and https://github.com/benjojo/alertmanager-discord
-6. Prometheus alert manager implementation
+* Prometheus alert manager implementation
-7. DNS black-hole with pihole
+*  DNS black-hole with pihole
-8. Online reimplementation
+*  Online reimplementation
-9. Home automation reimplementation
+*  Home automation reimplementation

 ## Longstay parking
 * SNMP of DHCP server to consul/nodes for live node status info (added with a health check / ping performed by consul)